The left side under the ribs houses key organs including the stomach, spleen, part of the pancreas, and sections of the colon and kidney.

 What organs are on left side of body under ribs involved in digestion?

 The stomach is the primary digestive organ located on the left side under the ribs.
 It stores and breaks down food with gastric juices.
-Additionally, the tail of the pancreas, which aids in digestion by producing enzymes, extends into this area.
+Additionally, the body and tail of the pancreas, which aid in digestion by producing enzymes, extend into this area.

 What organs are on left side of body under ribs related to the immune system?

-The spleen, located just behind and above the stomach on the left side under the ribs, plays a vital role in the immune system.
-It filters blood, removes damaged red blood cells, and helps fight infections by producing white blood cells.
+The spleen, located just behind and above the stomach on the left side under the ribs, plays a vital role in immune defense.
+It filters blood, removes damaged red blood cells, and helps the body respond to certain infections.

 What organs are on left side of body under ribs that can cause pain?

-Pain under the left ribs can originate from several organs including the stomach, spleen, pancreas tail, sections of the colon, and part of the left kidney.
+Pain under the left ribs can originate from several organs including the stomach, spleen, pancreas, sections of the colon, and part of the left kidney.
 Because these organs are close together, pinpointing the exact source of pain can be challenging without medical evaluation.

 What organs are on left side of body under ribs that involve blood filtration?